shopware/docs/products/extensions/b2b-suite/guides/core/authentication.md

 </service>
 ```

-## Sales Representative
+## Sales representative

 Both sales representative identities extend the debtor identity.
 The sales representative identity is to log in as clients (debtors).

-After log in, the sales representative gets the sales representative debtor identity.
+After logging in, the sales representative gets the sales representative debtor's identity.
-With this structure, the original sales representative identity can be identified, when logged in as a client.
+This structure allows the original sales representative identity to be identified when logged in as a client.

 As a sales representative debtor, he is actually logged in as the client with additional possibilities.